Anuntayaice/artyapp-project/README.md

     cd src/backend
     python server.py

-You should also create a .env file on the backend comprising the OpenAI's API Key to generate descriptions.
-To do so, simply add the following line to the beggining of your .env file:
+You should also create a .env file on the backend comprising the OpenAI's and Azure's API Key to generate descriptions and get assessments.
+To do so, simply add the following lines to the beggining of your .env file:

-    OPENAI_API_KEY=YOUR_API_KEY
+    OPENAI_API_KEY=YOUR_OPENAI_API_KEY
+    AZURE_KEY=YOUR_AZURE_API_KEY
+    AZURE_REGION=YOUR_AZURE_REGION
+    AZURE_LANG=YOUR_AZURE_LANG